Teaneck Visitation Lawyer

 The courts operate on the premise that both parents have equal rights to remain in the lives of their children.
 Furthermore, the court presumes that the child would benefit from spending time with both parents.
 As a result, the preferred method of child custody is a joint plan where both parents share physical custody for part of a week.
 It is only when a court grants sole physical custody over a child that a visitation plan becomes necessary.

 Ideally, the parents will come to an agreement about how the visitation plan will work, but a court may need to intervene.
-A Teaneck visitation attorney could provide more information about the legal basis for child visitation plans.
+A visitation attorney could provide more information about the legal basis for child visitation plans in Teaneck.

 What Complications Commonly Arise Concerning Child Visitation?